moj-analytical-services/opg-investigations-backlog/README.md

 - For Dashboard used profiling (nulls, ranges), **PCA to simplify signals**, and **stratified EDA to spot drift between training and live cohorts**.
 - **“EDA ends with risks/assumptions list and a checklist for data quality monitors.”**

+### eda_opg.py
+- Design choice: “I wrapped EDA in an OOP class with a typed EDAConfig.
+It prevents magic strings and makes every method unit-testable and reusable across notebooks and pipelines.”

+- Censoring: “I derive days_to_alloc and event_alloc in __init__, so all downstream analyses can use Kaplan–Meier without re-deriving.”

+- Defensive programming: “km_quantiles_by_group gracefully degrades to naive quantiles if lifelines isn’t installed—useful for CI.”

+- Causality/leakage: “I added a leakage scan so pre-allocation models don’t accidentally include post-allocation fields.”

+- Ops-ready outputs: “monthly_kpis() produces stakeholder tables (team × month) for backlog, delays, and legal review rate—this is what you’d surface on dashboards.”

 &nbsp;

 &nbsp;
 <a name="summ"></a>
 # Methods and Model

-## Statistical & ML techniques & Evaluation
+## Statistical & ML techniques & Evaluation of Backlog analytics
+- **Time series**:
-- **Time series**: SARIMA/LSTM with backtesting, rolling-origin CV, MAE/MAPE; Monte-Carlo for forecast intervals so planners see uncertainty.
+    - SARIMA/LSTM with backtesting, rolling-origin CV, MAE/MAPE;
+    - Monte-Carlo for forecast intervals so planners see uncertainty.

 - **Survival/cohort**: Kaplan–Meier/Cox-style durability to predict supervision lifetimes; evaluated via concordance and calibration.
     - What would use Cohort Analysis?
 How would you work out the future value based on actual data?
-Cohort Survival Rate: For each subsequent year from 2025 onwards, we apply a survival/retention rate to the cohort from the previous year.
+    - **Cohort Survival Rate**: For each subsequent year from 2025 onwards, we apply a survival/retention rate to the cohort from the previous year.
 This models the likelihood that donors will continue donating as they age.
-    - Behaviour Tracking: Each cohort (age group) is tracked separately.
+    - **Behaviour Tracking**: Each cohort (age group) is tracked separately.
 We estimate the number of demands each year by applying the survival rate to the previous year's forecasted demands for that age group.
-    - Cohort-Based Forecast: By focusing on the specific behaviour of different age cohorts, this approach avoids the pitfalls of simple extrapolation and produces a more nuanced forecast.
+    - **Cohort-Based Forecast**: By focusing on the specific behaviour of different age cohorts, this approach avoids the pitfalls of simple extrapolation and produces a more nuanced forecast.
-    - Stochastic Model: The Monte Carlo is still used to incorporate uncertainty into the forecasts, but now it's applied within the context of the cohort model.
+    - **Stochastic Model**: The Monte Carlo is still used to incorporate uncertainty into the forecasts, but now it's applied within the context of the cohort model.

+- **Classification/NLP**:
+    - **Logistic regression/linear SVM** for sentiment and document labels;
+    - **TF-IDF/embeddings**;
-- **Classification/NLP** : Logistic regression/linear SVM for sentiment and document labels; TF-IDF/embeddings; explainability via coefficients/SHAP-style feature importances so non-tech stakeholders can trust outputs.
+    - **explainability via coefficients/SHAP-style feature importances** so non-tech stakeholders can trust outputs.

 - **Decisioning**:
-    - Threshold analysis against operational cost curves;
+    - **Threshold analysis against operational cost curves**;
-    - sensitivity/specificity tuned to risk tolerance (“false negative” cost high in safeguarding).
+    - **sensitivity/specificity tuned to risk tolerance** (“false negative” cost high in safeguarding).
+    - **Scenario Analysis using assumptions**:
+        - **Feasibility of staffing changes** measuring backlog change per Δ investigators.
+        - test “what if we add/remove investigators?” and quantify expected backlog change, the feasibility angle stakeholders asked for.
-    - Scenario Analysis using assumptions when the stakeholder expect higher or lower demands to adjust it.
-Scenario analysis is a process of analysing possible future events by considering alternative possible outcomes (scenarios).
-This was designed to allow improved decision-making by allowing more complete consideration of outcomes and their implications.
-Designed different scenarios for the evaluation of the techniques and evaluated the model outcomes discussed the pros and cons of different perspectives, as well as exploring trade-offs and uncertainties related to those
+        -  when the stakeholder expect higher or lower demands to adjust it.
+        -  Scenario analysis is a process of analysing possible future events by considering alternative possible outcomes (scenarios).
+        -  This was designed to allow improved decision-making by allowing more complete consideration of outcomes and their implications.
+        -  Designed different scenarios for the evaluation of the techniques and evaluated the model outcomes discussed the pros and cons of different perspectives, as well as exploring trade-offs and uncertainties related to those.

-- **“I compare simple, auditable baselines to complex models, use proper backtests, and publish an evaluation card with metrics, assumptions, risks/caveats, and ‘known-unknowns’.”**
+- **GLM (Poisson→NegBin) for backlog drivers**:
+    - Backlog GLM (Poisson → auto-upgrade to NegBin on over-dispersion) to **quantify staffing effects** (effect of investigators_on_duty, case_type, reallocation).

+- **Cox PH for time-to-allocation / PG sign-off** (censoring-aware).
+    - Cox survival for time to PG sign-off.

+- **Classifier (logistic) for probability of legal review by case type/risky**:
+    - High-risk/legal review identification: classifier for needs_legal_review using case type/risk/weighting/reallocation.
+    - Elastic-net logistic for legal review propensit (stable, explainable).

+- **Simple daily backlog forecaster (ETS-style with GLM trend)**: These directly address the “factors affecting backlog,” “time interval,” and “which cases go to legal review” questions in the brief.

+- **SARIMAX for daily backlog forecasts with exogenous staffing**.

-## What’s included
+## GitHub workflow
+- **Branching**: feature branches (feat/, fix/, refactor/), protected main.
+- **CI gates**: ruff + black + pytest run on every push/PR via GitHub Actions.
+- **PR hygiene: PR template, CODEOWNERS, issue templates, semantic commit summaries.
+- **Project management**: create a GitHub Project board (Backlog → In Progress → Review → Done), tag issues (data, model, infra, docs).
+- **Quality & testing**: schema checks, unit & property tests, reproducibility (seeds), pre-commit hooks, doc pages for QA and ethics.
 - **Linked data & metrics** pipeline (design) for backlog measurement (size, age, throughput).
 - **Micro‑simulation (DES)** engine (transparent) for staffing & policy scenarios.
 - **AI helpers**: Gaussian‑Process **emulator** and **Bayesian optimisation** to search policy space fast; **causal survival** scaffold for CoP escalation.
 - **CI/CD**: tests, lint, type checks, security scans, docs deploy, releases.
-- **Docs & governance**: DPIA template, Model Card, QA checklist, strategy pack.
+- **Docs & governance**: DPIA template, Model Card, QA checklist, strategy pack, user guide, QA/testing strategy, governance & ethics, project management workflow, and a big Q&A pack with model answers tailored to the panel prompts.
 - **No‑code UI**: `Streamlit` scenario runner for stakeholders.
+- **All are scripted via cli_nbwrap.py commands that call the existing notebook logic — ensuring policy-grade reproducibility.**
+- **“I compare simple, auditable baselines to complex models, use proper backtests, and publish an evaluation card with metrics, assumptions, risks/caveats, and ‘known-unknowns’.”**

 &nbsp;